markhazleton/markhazleton.github.io/about.markdown

 title: About
 permalink: /about/
 ---
+> This is the personal GitHub site for Mark Hazleton

+# How I Buit This
-This site was built with Jekyll and GitHub pages.
+- This site was built with Jekyll and GitHub pages.

-This site uses the minima Jekyll theme.
+- This site uses the minima Jekyll theme.

 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)